be at least 18 years of age when the mission begins,

 In addition to your personal expedition gear, all personal protective equipment (i.e. hard hat, rubber boots, PFD etc.) a VHF radio, and foul weather gear will be provided for use while on board the ship.

-Mission Specialists will depart St. Johns, Newfoundland aboard a high-speed helicopter or seaplane for a 1.75 to 2.5-hour flight to rendezvous with the Dive Support Ship (DSS) at a designated location.
-Following a helipad landing and helicopter departure, the ship will transit to the dive site. (approximately 10-12 hrs.).
+Mission Specialists will depart St. Johns, Newfoundland aboard a high-speed helicopter for a 1.75 to 2.5-hour flight to rendezvous with the Dive Support Ship at sea.
+Following a helipad landing and helicopter departure, the ship will transit to the dive site. (approximately 15-20 hrs.).

-This one-day (8hr) course is intended to provide an understanding of the hazards of helicopter over-water transportation.
+This one-day (8hr) course provides an understanding of the hazards of helicopter over-water transportation.
 Whether landing on the helideck of a ship or offshore platform this course will provide you with knowledge of personal and helicopter safety and survival equipment and introduce you to emergency response procedures designed to prepare you for water impact with a subsequent abandonment on the surface or egress underwater.
-You must pass the medical questionnaire and/or get medical clearance for any yes answers on the questionnaire.
-The HUET certification is good for a period of 3 years.
+This training includes a classroom session of about 2 hours, and practical training of about 2 hours in a pool environment where you will don a survival suit and practice egress from a simulator in multiple landing scenarios.

 HUET training is specific to the aircraft type used in the expedition.
 For the helicopter we plan to use on the Titanic expedition, the training facilities are located in St. John’s, NL and near New Orleans, LA.
 Although group training sessions may be organized for the New Orleans location in advance of the expedition, most mission specialists will participate in the training the day prior to their mission in St. John’s.

-Mission Specialists will enjoy private living quarters, and share the ship’s common areas with the entire expedition crew.
+Mission Specialists will enjoy private living quarters and share the ship’s common areas with the entire expedition crew.
 These common areas can include lounges, ready room for crew briefings, dining area, and small media room for viewing recorded programs and expedition media, a small workout room, and a sauna.
 It should be noted that Dive Support Ships are comfortable and clean, but are not considered luxurious.
-The crew may install portable habitation compartments on the aft deck to increase the number of private crew berths or additional work space.
-See the Ship Detail page for photos and additional information.

-Upon arrival aboard the ship you will receive a vessel orientation and safety briefing.
+When you arrive aboard the ship you will receive a vessel orientation and safety briefing.
 This will include vessel safety drills and learning to don a survival suit.
-Throughout the mission, you can take part in Mission Specialist training which will qualify you to assist the crew on board the submersible or the ship.
-Some examples of these roles include dive planning, sonar operation, communication from ship to sub, videography and image capture, tender operator, and navigator.
+Throughout the mission, you can take part in Mission Specialist training which will qualify you to assist the crew and content experts on board the submersible or the ship.
+See Crew Roles page for examples.

 Each dive roster will typically consist of a Pilot, three mission specialists, and one content expert.